As much as ever in history, women today are told who they are and what to become. For women, and for all of us, there are really only two choices…

 Yesterday a friend and I were driving to the Reagan Presidential Library in Simi Valley, California.
 Our conversation ranged from memories of school to challenges at work, and in this election season, included a little politics.
 America has fielded its first major party female candidate, Hillary Clinton, and if current polls are correct and persistent, she will be the next president.
 Her supporters boast that such a victory would shatter the final “glass ceiling” in America, bringing at least one major part of feminism’s 50-year quest for women’s equality to fruition.

-The Bible speaks a little about politics, and speaks a lot about personal conduct.
+The New Testament in the Bible speaks a little about politics, and speaks a lot about personal conduct.
 God is far less interested in how states conduct themselves than how people conduct themselves, knowing that the latter directs the former.
 His word gives guidance to men and women on how to live in this world that He has created.
 Most of the Lord’s commands, such as the Ten Commandments (Exodus 20), apply equally to both sexes.
 But God provides sex-specific guidance as well.
 The classic passages on how men should conduct themselves are found in 1st Timothy 3:1-13 and Titus 1:6:9.
 While these teachings originally applied to church leaders, in the context of all of Scripture, they are also applicable to other men in the congregation.

 The classic passage on a woman of greatness, the Excellent Wife, is Proverbs 31:10-31.
 A perennial Mother’s Day favorite, this teaching describes the character to which all women who follow the God of the Bible aspire.
 Another passage, Proverbs 7:10-27, portrays the character of another woman, the Harlot.
 The primary focus of Proverbs 7 is on the foolish man who falls for the Harlot and pays with his life, but there is also much to learn from the wanton woman herself.
 This article will compare and contrast the Excellent Wife and the Harlot.
 Please also see Mother’s Day – Revisiting Proverbs 31.